You're reading an pre-release version of this documentation.

 Hardware Memory coherency

-Hardware memory coherency, is the feature which allows multiple memory agents (ex : CPU, DMA, …) to work on the same memory locations and notify each others when they change their contents.
-Without it, the CPU software would have to manualy flush/invalidate their L1 caches to keep things in sync.
+Hardware memory coherency, is the feature which allows multiple memory agents (ex : CPU, DMA, ...) to work on the same memory locations and notify each others when they change their contents.
+Without it, the CPU software would have to manually flush/invalidate their L1 caches to keep things in sync.

 There is mostly 2 kinds of hardware memory coherency architecture :

-• By invalidation : When a CPU/DMA write some memory, it notifies the other CPU caches that they should invalidate any
+• By invalidation : When a CPU/DMA write some memory, it notifies the other CPU caches that they should invalidate any old copy that they have of the written memory locations.
+This is generally used for write-through L1 caches.
+This isn't what VexiiRiscv implements.

-old copy that they have of the written memory locations.
-This is generaly used for write-through L1 caches.
-This isn’t what VexiiRiscv implements. - By permition : Memory blocks copies (typicaly 64 aligned bytes blocks which resides in L1 cache lines) can have multiple states.
+• By permission : Memory blocks copies (typically 64 aligned bytes blocks which resides in L1 cache lines) can have multiple states.
 Some of which provide read only accesses, while others provide read/write accesses.
-This is generaly used in write-back L1 caches, and this is what VexiiRiscv uses.
+This is generally used in write-back L1 caches, and this is what VexiiRiscv uses.

 In VexiiRiscv, the hardware memory coherency (L1) with other memory agents (CPU, DMA, L2, ..) is supported though a MESI implementation which can be bridged to a tilelink memory bus.